-- Grant Access - toggle this button to ON to permit the agency to become partner of your app.
+- Agency Permissions - toggle this button to ON to permit the agency to become partner of your app.
 This also enables the agency access to configure basic integration parameters of media sources the agency uses to get traffic to your app.
 This also allows the agency to see Facebook and Twitter promoted data.

 - Allow In-App Events Configuration - grant access to in-app events tab of media sources the agency uses.

-- Allow to send event values - when an in-app event is sent to a media source it can contain values such as revenue or other properties, which may help with traffic optimization.
+- Allow to send event revenue- when an in-app event is sent to a media source it can contain values such as revenue or other properties, which may help with traffic optimization.

 - SDK Event - select the in-app event (may also be server to server event) you allow the agency to send to other media sources from the list of your app's performed events.
 Click on the trash bin icon to remove this entry.

 - Add event - add a new in-app event to the permitted events list, if needed.